EsmoAghamedova/International-Cargo-Shipping-Platform/README.md

 ## CI/CD & Deployment

 This project uses **GitHub Actions** for CI/CD.
-Workflow is defined in `.github/workflows/deploy.yml` and auto-deploys to Github Page on pushes to `master`.
+The workflow defined in `.github/workflows/build-deploy.yml` builds the site on pushes to `main` or `master` and publishes the `dist/` folder to GitHub Pages using the repository-provided `GITHUB_TOKEN` (no additional secrets required).

 **Deployment URL:**